 You May Go Off Topic:

 These are the names that may not relate directly to the brand experience.
 Naming your business in such a way is risky unless you come up with something really attention seeking yet unique in the market.

-Brainstorm in all of the above directions and get opinion of your friends and family on your ideas.
+Brainstorm in all of the above directions and get the opinion of your friends and family on your ideas.
 If you like a name most but others do not, it’s nothing to get personal on… take it as a suggestion only.
-Discussion on possible names with others will help you finalize the name for your makeup artist business.
+Discussion on possible names with others will help you finalize the name for your makeup artist business, and once you have a finalized name, make sure you choose the right business card designs for your makeup artist business.